stephank/arashi-js/README.md

 ## License

-No license disclaimer was attached to Project ARASHI.
-I'm considering the GNU GPL v2 a safe bet while I contact the authors.
-A copy of the license is attached in the COPYING file.
+ArashiJS is licensed GNU GPL version 2.
+See the COPYING file for details.

 ## Directory structure